Government refuses to extend free school meals eligibility despite cost crisis

 A joint investigation by The Independent and Evening Standard earlier this month found that some desperate pupils are stealing food from local supermarkets and the school canteen to stave off hunger.

-Jo Ralling of the Food Foundation said hundreds of thousands of children were turning up to school hungry – affecting their concentration and behaviour.
-“As the cost-of-living crisis takes hold, this situation will only get worse over the winter,” she said.
+Jo Ralling of the Food Foundation said hundreds of thousands of children were turning up to school hungry, affecting their concentration and behaviour.
+“As the cost of living crisis takes hold, this situation will only get worse over the winter,” she said.

 The campaigner added: “The Feed the Future campaign is calling on people to write to their MPs to encourage the new government to act quickly to protect our most vulnerable children.”